HSA warns public against buying, using 3 health products

 The steroid can cause withdrawal symptoms like confusion and low blood pressure if discontinued without medical supervision, the HSA said.
-It added that those who have taken both products should see a doctor as soon as possible.
+Those who have taken both products should see a doctor as soon as possible, it added.

 The HSA said it detected the three products in Singapore through various means.